-In the AAE survey, published in December 2009, general dentists who refer root canal patients reported using a network of up to four endodontists.
+The AAE survey (2009) found in general dentists who refer root canal patients reported using a network of up to four endodontists.
 Patients who wish to play an active role in choosing among qualified specialists, and people who are doing their own endodontist search, should reference these tips for selecting an endodontist:

 Look for an endodontist who is both convenient and accessible.
 Inquire about specialists near your home or workplace, and find out if the endodontist's office is open during suitable hours, such as evenings or weekends.
 Ask whether specific endodontists accept your insurance plan or offer financing options.
 You may utilize the Find an Endodontist tool at www.aae.org to aid in the search.